Updated: Jan. 28, 3:30 p.m.

 Newly installed Hamilton County commission Vice President Alicia Reece intends to create a task force focused on economic recovery.
-Speaking during her second commission meeting Thursday, Reece said she expects to introduce a resolution next week.
+Commissioners are expected to vote on Reece's proposal on Tuesday.

 The group will be tasked with creating a "one stop" for finding information on all the types of assistance available to people.

-"The other thing we're going to be looking at," she says, "is how do we give the taxpayer a break?
+"The other thing we're going to be looking at," Reece said during her second commission meeting, "is how do we give the taxpayer a break?
 I want to look at what can be done as it relates to property taxes."

 She notes Hamilton County recently sent out new property tax revaluations, which for many homeowners, was a value increase, leading to questions about the possibility of higher taxes.